ok7dmo/FT897/README.md

 By default the GUI lists available COM ports and common CAT baud rates (4800, 9600, 38400).
 Select the correct speed for your transceiver before connecting.

+### PL2303 notes

+The popular Prolific PL‑2303 USB‑to‑serial adapter works with the FT‑897 using standard 8 data bits, no parity and **two** stop bits.
+Set the radio and the software to the same baud rate (usually 9600) and ensure the Prolific drivers are installed on Windows.